danieltodaDS/Health-Insurance-Cross-Sell/README.md

   - Cross-sell is to sell related or complementary products to a customer, in addiction to that product that started the commercial relationship
   - Insurance business is an arrangement that garantee a compensation for a given loss, damage, illness, or death, in return for the payment of a premium.
 A premium is a sum of money that the customer needs to pay regularly to an insurance company for this guarantee.
   - Cumulative gains curve is an evaluation curve that shows the percentage of targets reached when considering a certain percentage of the population with the highest probability to be target according to the model.
 It enables to compare that performance with a random pick.
+  - Cost of acquisition of customers (CAC) is the sum of investments made in customer acquisition divided by total customers acquired

 <details>
   <summary>Click to see the description of the columns</summary>